Kamal Addararachchi

 Addararachchige Gunendra Kamal (born on 5 February 1962: කමල් අද්දරආරච්චි), popularly known as Kamal Addararachchi, is an actor in Sri Lankan cinema, theatre and television, as well as a singer and presenter.
 He made his debut as an actor in Gamini Fonseka's 1981 film Sagarayak Meda, whilst he was still a student at school.
 Since the late 1970s, he has appeared in a variety of roles in many films and teledramas.
 He has acted in over 40 films, 20 teledramas and six stage plays, and won the Sarasaviya Best Actor Award for his role of Sobana in Jayantha Chandrasiri's film Agnidahaya in 2002.

 He also made a mark as a singer in 1993 with "Unmadawoo," a duet with Damayanthi Jayasooriya, which was featured in the film Saptha Kanya.
-He was also the host of the first three seasons of Sirasa Superstar, a reality show, and the first season of Hiru Mega Stars.
+He was also the host of the first three seasons of Sirasa Superstar, a reality show, the first session of Swarnavahini Mega Star and the first season of Hiru Mega Stars.